 LESLIE: We’ve got Terri in Pennsylvania on the line who’s got a gutter issue.
+She wants to know how to deal with gutter stains.
 Tell us what’s going on.

 TERRI: I have white aluminum gutters and on the gutters that face the southern exposure, the part of the gutter that faces out is turning black and there’s like – where the water runs off it, it’s like a dark gray and just water drips all along the face of the gutter.

 TOM: Right.
-So does it seem like the gutters are overflowing and the water is coming over the top and getting these sort of drip marks?
+So does it seem like the gutters are overflowing and the water is coming over the top and getting these sort of drip marks and gutter stains?
 Is that what’s going on?

 TERRI: Well, yeah.
 I have what’s called a “gutter insert” to keep the leaves out.
 And I know that – well, I’m pretty sure that that’s not causing it, because I had the same problem when I lived on Long Island.
 And it was only the gutters that faced south and on Long Island, we had a white aluminum top to the gutter to keep the leaves out?

 TERRI: And then the water would roll off of that and then go into the – it would be caught into the gutter.
 So, it’s a different type of leaf system but I’m still having the same black drip.